 One aspect of retirement you may not have considered is losing employer-sponsored dental benefits.
 You’ve maintained a healthy smile for years – just because you’re retiring doesn’t mean you need to retire your oral health!
 So what options are out there for when dental benefits through an employer are no longer an option?

 Most Americans lose dental coverage after retirement.
-Many Americans defer to Medicare for their health coverage in retirement.
-But basic Medicare only covers dental procedures if you need an oral exam in the hospital.
+Many people defer to Medicare for their health coverage in retirement.
+However, basic Medicare only covers dental procedures if you need an oral exam in the hospital.
 Even then, there are further stipulations.

-If you’re looking for the coverage that will closely match what you previously received from your employer, check out our individual and family dental plans.
+If you’re looking for coverage that closely matches what you previously received from your employer, check out our individual and family dental plans.
 We offer affordable dental benefits directly to individuals who are looking for dental coverage outside of an employer.
 If you want to continue maintaining your oral health, individual dental plans will give you access to a large network of dentists and the coverage you need for a healthy smile.

-Coverage from Delta Dental of Idaho makes getting into the dentist easy.
-Click here to find a dentist in your area today.
+Maintaining good oral health is important as you age because your mouth changes as you get older.
 About a quarter of adults 65 and older haven’t seen the dentist in the past five years.
-That means they’re missing valuable cleanings and oral health exams.
-Dentist appointments allow a trained professional to ensure problems like oral cancer or tooth decay aren’t developing.
+That means thousands of older adults are missing valuable cleanings and oral health exams.
+Regular dental exams and cleanings allow trained professionals to ensure problems like oral cancer or tooth decay aren’t developing.